ex0-tekk/Legend-of-SkyrimVR/Readme.md

  - **After you have confirmed SkyrimVR is installed in a folder outside of those 2 mentioned above, start the default Steam version of SkyrimVR to have the game create the appropriate .ini file in the documents folder on your C drive, and also to adjust the game's vanilla settings.**

  - **I have provided screenshots of the recommended SkyrimVR settings below, along with highly recommended MCM settings.**
-#### Refer to these screenshots when you first load the game and after Diabolist VR is installed ... as I will Not be explaining these settings in further detail aside from the screenshots i have added, most of this is self-explanatory and also based on your preference and PC performance.
+#### Refer to these screenshots when you first load the game and after LoSVR is installed ... as I will Not be explaining these settings in further detail aside from the screenshots i have added, most of this is self-explanatory and also based on your preference and PC performance.

 ![VR Performance](https://user-images.githubusercontent.com/78007822/139745143-a3161f8d-8d2e-47ee-9644-e4aec59ac37a.png)
 ![VR Performance 2](https://user-images.githubusercontent.com/78007822/139745160-74e1f1c6-192e-4812-becd-06e4bccbaa50.png)